ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 2. Sign in as Holly Dickson with the following credentials:  User name: **holly@M365xZZZZZZ.onmicrosoft.com**, Password: `Pa55w.rd`
 3. In the left navigation, select **users** icon and select **Active users**
 4. You should now see many users that have become synced from the local Active Directory.
 You may need to click the refresh button to update the data in the page.
-5. Edit the following users to remove **both** the Microsoft 365 E5 and the Enterprise Mobility + Security E5 licenses:
+5.	**Only complete if these users exist** Edit the following users to remove **both** the Microsoft 365 E5 and the Enterprise Mobility + Security E5 licenses:
 	-Debra Berger
 	-Irvin Sayers
 	-Johanna Lorenz
 	-Lidia Hallowey
 	-Pradeep Gupta
-**Note**  When your M365 subscription was provisioned, all available licenses were allocated.
+**Note**  When your M365 subscription was provisioned,it may have been that all available licenses were allocated.
 Because we need a few licenses for this and future labs, you can remove license assignments for a few users that don't need them.
 6. Select Abbie Parsons.
 Abbie is a user that was only in the AD DS domain prior to our synchronization.
 Edit Abbie Parsons Product licenses as follows:
 	- Location = United Kingdom
 	- Product License = Enterprise Mobility + Security E5